SDDNG/employment_survey/README.md

 ### Google Spreadsheet
 A Google Spreadsheet with 8 tabs was created:

-The first tab stores the respondent data i.e. name (if one entered), email (if one entered), role, expereince and salary.
+The first tab stores the respondent data i.e. name (if one entered), email (if one entered), role, experience and salary.
 Name and email in a real world setting would need to be handled appropriatley from a data protection standpoint.

 The second tab stores the bottom salary level for each percentile of people nationally in the IT sector.